 Your previous training was more on the concept?

-Well, definitely in LA, it was more concept.
+Well, definitely in LA, it was more about concepts.
 That’s why I went to Beijing.
-Because I felt like, I finished my studies, but I don’t know how to paint.
+Because I felt like I finished my studies, but I don’t know how to paint.
 So I went to Beijing, just to learn how to paint.

 5. A step at a time